Genivia/RE-flex/doc/index.md

   Engine        | Header file to include  | C++ matcher classes
   ------------- | ----------------------- | -----------------------------------
   RE/flex regex | `reflex/matcher.h`      | `Matcher`
+  PCRE2         | `reflex/pcre2matcher.h` | `PCRE2Matcher`, `PCRE2UTFMatcher`
   Boost.Regex   | `reflex/boostmatcher.h` | `BoostMatcher`, `BoostPosixMatcher`
-  PCRE2         | `reflex/pcre2matcher.h` | `PCRE2Matcher`, `PCRE2UTFMatcher`
   std::regex    | `reflex/stdmatcher.h`   | `StdMatcher`, `StdPosixMatcher`

-The RE/flex `reflex::Matcher` class compiles regex patterns to efficient finite state machines (FSMs) when instantiated.
-These deterministic automata speed up matching considerably, at the cost of the initial FSM construction (see further below for hints on how to avoid this run time overhead).
+The RE/flex `reflex::Matcher` class compiles regex patterns to efficient non-backtracking deterministic finite state machines (FSM) when instantiated.
+These deterministic finite automata (DFA) representations speed up matching considerably, at the cost of the initial FSM construction (see further below for hints on how to avoid this run time overhead).
 RE/flex matchers only support POSIX mode matching, see \ref reflex-posix-perl.

-The `reflex::BoostMatcher` and `reflex::BoostPosixMatcher` classes are for Perl mode and POSIX mode matching, respectively.

-The `reflex::PCRE2Matcher` and `reflex::PCRE2UTFMatcher` classes are for Perl mode matching, where the latter uses native PCRE2 Unicode matching with `PCRE2_UTF+PCRE2_UCP`.
+The `reflex::PCRE2Matcher` and `reflex::PCRE2UTFMatcher` classes are for efficient Perl mode matching with PCRE2 using JIT (just-in-time compilation), where the latter uses native PCRE2 Unicode matching with `PCRE2_UTF+PCRE2_UCP`.
 The PCRE2 matchers use JIT optimizations to speed up matching, which comes at a cost of extra processing when the matcher is instantiated.
 The benefit outweighs the cost when many matches are processed.

+The `reflex::BoostMatcher` and `reflex::BoostPosixMatcher` classes are for Perl mode and POSIX mode matching using the Boost Regex library, respectively.

 C++11 std::regex supports ECMAScript and AWK POSIX syntax with the `StdMatcher` and `reflex::StdPosixMatcher` classes respectively.
-The std::regex syntax is therefore a lot more limited compared to Boost.Regex, PCRE2, and RE/flex.
+The std::regex syntax is therefore a lot more limited compared to PCRE2, Boost.Regex, and RE/flex.
+These regex matchers are considerably slower compared to the other matchers.

-The RE/flex regex common interface API is implemented in an abstract base class template `reflex::AbstractMatcher` from which regex matchers are derived.
-This regex API offers a common interface that is used in the generated scanner.
-You can also use this API in your C++ application for pattern matching.
+The RE/flex regex common interface API is implemented in an abstract base class template `reflex::AbstractMatcher` from which all regex matcher engine classes are derived.
+This regex API offers a uniform common interface.
+This interface is used in the generated scanner.
+You can also use this uniform API in your C++ application for pattern matching with any of the regex libraries without having to use library-specific API calls to do so.

-The RE/flex abstract matcher offers four operations for matching with the regex engines that are derived from this base abstract class:
+The RE/flex abstract matcher offers four operations for matching with the regex engines derived from this base abstract class:

   Method      | Result
   ----------- | ---------------------------------------------------------------
-  `matches()` | returns nonzero if the input from begin to end matches `find()`    | search input and return nonzero if a match was found `scan()`    | return nonzero if input at current position matches partially `split()`   | return nonzero for a split of the input at the next match
+  `matches()` | returns nonzero if the input from begin to end matches `find()`    | search the given input and return nonzero if a match was found `scan()`    | return nonzero if input at current position matches partially `split()`   | return nonzero for a split of the input at the next match

-These methods return a nonzero value for a match, meaning the `size_t accept()` value, and are repeatable, where the last three return additional matches.
+These methods return a nonzero value for a match, meaning the `size_t accept()` value that identifies the regex group pattern that matched.
+The methods are repeatable, where the last three return additional matches found when repeated.

 For example, to check if a string is a valid date using Boost.Regex: